Smartling/SmartlingHelp/_v2sections/issues.md

 For more information about how Issues work in the Smartling Dashboard, see our [user documentation](/support/articles/issues/).

-Smartling’s Issues API provides methods for Creating issues, changing the state of an issue, commenting on an issue and requesting detailed information and reports on issues and comments.
+Smartling’s Issues API provides methods for creating issues, changing the state of an issue, commenting on an issue and requesting detailed information and reports on issues and comments.

 ## Parameters